 By studying the design required, the areas that need to be etched are peeled away from the glass and left exposed.
 The glass is then placed into an automatic sandblasting machine that shoots a fine abrasive material onto the whole area of the glass panel at very high pressure.
 Once the sandblasting process is finished the glass is removed from the machine and the glass is cleaned down.

 The masked (protected) areas that were left on the glass are then carefully peeled away from the glass leaving these protected areas clear and unmarked.
-In this photo you can see the mask being removed from the glass after blasting and you can also see the ‘blasted’ areas that appear a light grey colour.
+In this photo on the right you can see the mask being removed from the glass after blasting and you can also see the ‘blasted’ areas that appear a light grey colour.
 These sections are the etched areas of the glass design and once the whole mask is fully removed the clear areas and the ‘blasted’ areas come together to create a beautiful etched glass piece.

 Watch a short video showing some Etched/Sandblasted Glass examples…